2007 Detroit Tigers season

-The 2007 Detroit Tigers season was the team's 107th season and its 8th at Comerica Park.
-The season ended with the 88-74 Tigers finishing runner-up in the AL Central Division, eight games in back of the AL Central Champion Cleveland Indians.
-They failed in winning the Wild Card, a task which they achieved in 2006, and going on to win the AL Pennant.
+The 2007 Detroit Tigers season was the team's 107th season and its eighth at Comerica Park.
+The season ended with the 88–74 Tigers finishing runner-up in the American League Central, eight games in back of the Cleveland Indians.
+They failed in winning the Wild Card.

 After a trip to the 2006 World Series that ended with a defeat to the St. Louis Cardinals, the Tigers started the offseason by trading pitchers Humberto Sánchez, Kevin Whelan, and Anthony Claggett to the New York Yankees for outfielder and designated hitter Gary Sheffield.
 Plus, they re-signed players from the previous season's team; first baseman Sean Casey, second baseman Omar Infante, outfielder Craig Monroe, left-handed starting pitcher Nate Robertson, and right-handed relief pitcher Fernando Rodney all returned with the Tigers for the 2007 season.

 Regular season

 As of July 18, the Tigers had sold 2,712,393 tickets at Comerica Park for the 2007 season, setting a new single-season home attendance record for the team.
 The previous record had been 2,704,794 customers at Tiger Stadium in 1984.
 At the end of the season, the Tigers had sold over 3,000,000 tickets for 2007.